fedang/fedang.net/content/posts/pointer-tagging/index.md

 }
 ```

+As compared to the low bits technique, this one has more available bits and
+similar (un)tagging performance.
+Also, no allocation alignment guarantees are needed.

+However, there is a problem with this approach: it's not completely future-proof.
+We are still a long way from using the full 64 bits for addressing,
+but it's not the first time that something similar happened[^mac24].

 ## Conclusion

+We are finally done with the implementations!

-I hope you liked this article.
+I hope you found this deep dive interesting and insightful.

-Heed my warning about use.
+I went into as many details as I could and the article ended up being lengthy.
+Despite that, there is still much more to say.
+If you like this topic, you can start with the references.

+Now, you should have a good understanding of how addresses are handled,
+and how we can take advantage of that in an interpreter.
+Nevertheless, heed my warning and don't sprinkle tagged pointers everywhere.

-All of the implementations were tested on x86_64 and Aarch64 systems.
+All the implementations were tested on x86_64 and Aarch64 systems.
 Here you can find the full code listing: [union.c]({{< fullpath "union.c" >}}), [lowbits.c]({{< fullpath "lowbits.c" >}}),
 [highbits.c]({{< fullpath "highbits.c" >}}), and [test.c]({{< fullpath "test.c" >}}).

+If you have any questions or would like to report a mistake,
+get in touch with me at *{{< email "main@fedang.net" >}}*.

 ## References
 - https://muxup.com/2023q4/storing-data-in-pointers